DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 which allows you to sanely iterate, maintain, and determine what works best for your modeling domain.

-In this examples series, we'll skip talking about the benefits of Hamilton here, and instead focus on how to use it for feature engineering.
+In this series of examples, we'll skip talking about the benefits of Hamilton here, and instead focus on how to use it for feature engineering.
 But first, some context on what challenges you're likely to face with feature engineering in general.